Minimizing Human Intervention in Online Classification: EXPERIMENTS DETAILS

-In this section, we evaluate the performance of \vht\ (Algorithm \ref{alg:vht}), \extc\ and a sequential $k$-means baseline using the datasets and LLMs described in Sections \ref{Datasets} and \ref{OurLLMS} respectively.
+In this section, we evaluate the performance of \vht\ (Algorithm \ref{alg:vht}), \extc\ and the Sequential $k$-Means (SKM) baseline using the datasets and embedding models described in Sections \ref{Datasets} and \ref{OurLLMS} respectively.
 The models we utilize are typically trained using a loss function based on cosine similarity.
 Since they output unit-normalized embeddings, maximizing cosine similarity is equivalent to minimizing Euclidean distance.
 Hence, the reliance of \vht\ on Euclidean distance naturally leverages the models’ cosine-trained embeddings.
 As explained in Section \ref{sec:experiments}, we always initialize the algorithms by manually picking an example question from each group.
 For \vht, this skips the first phase where \vhc\ is applied until every group is represented.
 We then run our algorithms on the remaining questions in the dataset considered.

 To align with the Retrieval-Augmented Generation (RAG) literature~\citep{DBLP:conf/nips/LewisPPPKGKLYR020} and improve computational efficiency, it is sensible to consider the following modification of the \vht\ algorithm: instead of computing distances to the convex hulls $\hat{\mathcal{C}}_{i,t}$ of each set of expert queries \(\mathcal{Q}_{i,t}\), we compute the distance to the nearest query in \(\mathcal{Q}_{i,t}\).
-We call “nearest-query” this distance.
-We compare the performance of \vht\ with three distances: the nearest-query distance, the distance to Euclidean convex hulls, and the distance to spherical convex hulls.
+We refer to this version of \vht\ as “nearest-query \vht”.
+We compare the performance of \vht\ with three distances: the distance to the nearest query, the distance to Euclidean convex hulls, and the distance to spherical convex hulls.

 In Table ~\ref{regrettable}, we present the average cumulative regret for a range of thresholds across all three retriever models—E5, Nomic, and Mistral\_E5 on the QQG dataset.
 We observe that changing the distance does not meaningfully affect the regret.
 This is expected in high dimension, as the query hulls $\hat{\mathcal{C}}_{i,_t}$ then typically occupy a negligible portion of the space, see discussion below Corollary \ref{cor:explicit_regret_bound}.
 We have made the same observation for the two other datasets.
 We also observe that the performance of each model is highly sensitive to the threshold, with optimal performance often concentrated around specific values (namely 0.85–0.90).
 This suggests the importance of careful threshold tuning for maximizing algorithm performance.
 Lastly, Mistral\_E5, owing to its recent development and high-dimensional latent space, demonstrates lower cumulative regret across all distance metrics for the QQG dataset.
 This effect is particularly pronounced at higher thresholds, indicating its robustness to the choice of metric and its superior capacity for generalization across different geometric interpretations of similarity.